cs3216/cs3216.github.io/assignments/facebook.md

 effort on keeping up with the common and basic practices of web security.
 A good place to start would be the [security guide for developers](https://github.com/FallibleInc/security-guide-for-developers).

-Here are three common and basic security loopholes in modern web applications and where to read more about them.
+Here are three common and basic security loopholes in modern web applications:

 #### SQL Injection (SQLi)

-> SQL injection (SQLi) refers to an injection attack wherein an attacker can execute malicious SQL
-> statements (also commonly referred to as a malicious payload) that control a web application’s
-> database server (also commonly referred to as a Relational Database Management System – RDBMS).
+SQL injection (SQLi) refers to an injection attack wherein an attacker can execute malicious SQL statements (also commonly referred to as a malicious payload) that control a web application’s database server (also commonly referred to as a Relational Database Management System – RDBMS).

->
-> By leveraging an SQL injection vulnerability, given the right circumstances, an attacker can
-> use it to bypass a web application’s authentication and authorization mechanisms and
-> retrieve the contents of an entire database.
-SQL injection can also be used to add,
-> modify and delete records in a database, affecting data integrity.
+By leveraging an SQL injection vulnerability, given the right circumstances, an attacker can use it to bypass a web application’s authentication and authorization mechanisms and retrieve the contents of an entire database.
+SQL injection can also be used to add, modify and delete records in a database, affecting data integrity.

->
-> To such an extent, SQL injection can provide an attacker with unauthorized access
-> to sensitive data including, customer data, personally identifiable information (PII),
-> trade secrets, intellectual property and other sensitive information.
+To such an extent, SQL injection can provide an attacker with unauthorized access to sensitive data including, customer data, personally identifiable information (PII), trade secrets, intellectual property and other sensitive information.

 *Source: <http://www.acunetix.com/websitesecurity/sql-injection/>*